mahmoudshahin1111/tonada/readme.md

 Options:

-- itemsPerPage: number of items per page
+- itemsPerPage: number of items per page.
-- slideAnimation: `moving` or `fading`
+- slideAnimation: `moving` or `fading`.
+- infinite: boolean for auto sliding.
+- infiniteSlidingDuration: number for the duration to sliding between items.
+- paginator: boolean for show or hide the pages buttons.
+- navigators: boolean for show or hide the next and previous buttons.

 ### Dropdown